Get the Facts

-WHO/CDC Label Name: Omicron
+WHO/CDC Label Name of Variant: Omicron

 Everyone should care about variants of concern because if they continue to spread in the United States, there could be another surge (large growth) in cases that could overwhelm our health care systems.
 This also means that the pandemic could go on longer and might require stronger public health measures to slow the spread.
 With more COVID-19 cases, there would also be more people who get severely ill and die.
 Severe infections caused by variants might also be harder for healthcare providers to treat.